prismicio/prismic-gatsby/packages/gatsby-plugin-prismic-previews/README.md

 enable editors a seamless content editing experience.

 - Integrates tightly with the [Gatsby Prismic source plugin][gsp]
+- Refreshes preview content automatically as changes are saved in Prismic
 - Adds the [Prismic Toolbar][prismic-toolbar] with an in-app edit button and preview link sharing.
 - No extra infrastructure or costs required (specifically, [Gatsby